A No-Code Introduction to Describing Data

 1 n (%)

 For example, 352 of the 3,587 NHANES adults were divorced.
 The percentage displayed in this table provides the percentage of divorced adults based on the number of people who responded to this question — which is 3,587 minus the 2 unknown (i.e., missing) cases or 3,585.
-To replicate the percentage, we take the number of people divorced divided by the number of people observed for marital status — that is 352/3,585 = .098, then we multiply this proportion by 100 to arrive at the percentage.
-That is, 9.8% of adults were divorced at the time of the study.
+To replicate the percentage, we take the number of people divorced divided by the number of people observed for marital status — that is 352/3,585 = 0.098, then we multiply this proportion by 100 to arrive at the percentage.
+That is, 9.8% of adults reported being divorced at the time of the study.

 We might alternatively describe these data in a graph — for example a pie-chart is often used to describe nominal variables.
 The pie-chart below describes the data for marital status — again, among those with observed/known/non-missing (all terms for the same idea) data.

-In this section, we will work with data that describes the SBP of participants in NHANES.
 A total of 4,281 participants have SBP observed in the data frame.
-The SBP of participants is expressed in the units of mm Hg — and is considered a continuous or quantitative variable.
+The SBP of participants is expressed in the units of mm Hg (millimeters of mercury) — and is considered a continuous or quantitative variable.

 • Frequency (labelled frequency): This column indicates the total number of individuals whose SBP falls within a specific bin.
 For instance, if the bin spans from 79 to 84 mm Hg, and we have 14 individuals in this range, it means these 14 people have SBP values between 79 and 84 mm Hg.

-• Relative Frequency (labelled relative_frequency): This represents the proportion of the total population found within each bin.
+• Relative Frequency (labelled relative_frequency): This represents the proportion of the total sample found within each bin.
 To illustrate, if there are 14 individuals in the first bin and the total sample size is 4,281, then the relative frequency for this bin is \(\frac{14}{4281} = 0.0033\).
 Converting this proportion to a percentage provides a clearer picture: \(0.0033 \times 100 = 0.33\%\).
 Thus, 0.33% of the sample has an SBP within the range of 79 to 84 mm Hg.

 By organizing SBP into bins and analyzing the frequencies and relative frequencies, we can easily visualize the distribution of SBP across the population.
-This step is foundational for understanding the overall behavior of SBP before advancing to more complex statistical analyses.

 Notice that the height of each bar records the corresponding value in the table.
 The top graph puts frequency on the y-axis (also called the vertical axis), while the bottom graph puts relative frequency on the y-axis.
 Notice that the two graphs look the same except for the y-axis/vertical scale.
 For example, for the first group, [79,84) — the height of the bar in the top graph is 14 on the y-axis, indicating 14 people are in this bin.
-The height of the bar in the bottom graph is .33%, indicating .33% of the 4,281 study participants are in this bin.
+The height of the bar in the bottom graph is 0.33%, indicating 0.33% of the 4,281 study participants are in this bin.

 Some notation